nfq-asia/ansible-mongodb/README.md

 ## Requirement

-Edit mongodb_version in var/main.yml to install a specific version
+Edit mongodb_version in defaults/main.yml or in the mongdb.yml playbook to install a specific version

 ## Role Variables